hartwigmedical/hmftools/amber/README.md

 tumor | Name of the tumor sample tumor_bam | Path to indexed tumor BAM file output_dir | Path to the output directory.
-This directory will be created if it does not already exist. ref_genome | Path to the reference genome fasta file bed | Path to bed file containing likely heterozygous sites (see below).
+This directory will be created if it does not already exist. loci | Path to vcf file containing likely heterozygous sites (see below).
 Gz files supported.

-The bed file used by HMF (GermlineHetPon.hg19.bed.gz) is available to download from [HMF-Pipeline-Resources](https://resources.hartwigmedicalfoundation.nl).
+The bed file used by HMF (GermlineHetPon.hg19.vcf.gz) is available to download from [HMF-Pipeline-Resources](https://resources.hartwigmedicalfoundation.nl).
 The sites were chosen by running the GATK HaplotypeCaller over 1700 germline samples and then selecting all SNP sites which are heterozygous in 800 to 900 of the samples.
 The 1.3 million sites provided in this file typically result in 450k+ BAF points.
 A HG38 equivalent is also available.

 AMBER supports both BAM and CRAM file formats.

-## Optional Arguments
+### Optional Arguments

 Argument | Default | Description
 ---|---|---
-snp_bed| None | Locations to record SNPs in the germline threads | 1 | Number of threads to use min_mapping_quality | 1| Minimum mapping quality for an alignment to be used min_base_quality | 13| Minimum quality for a base to be considered
+threads | 1 | Number of threads to use
+min_mapping_quality | 1| Minimum mapping quality for an alignment to be used min_base_quality | 13| Minimum quality for a base to be considered